The Chile Guajillo – One of the Most Popular Chiles in Mexico

 How to Use Guajillo Chiles

-In few dish such as Enchiladas Portales Style in San Miguel de Allende, the guajillo chiles are used without toasting giving the dish a lighter fresher taste.
+In a few dishes such as Enchiladas Portales Style in San Miguel de Allende, the guajillo chiles are used without toasting giving the dish a lighter fresher taste.

 In Mexico, the guajillo chile is called the chile guajillo.
 In the state of Guanajuato, it is also called the chile cascabel ancho.
 In the U.S. it is commonly called the guajillo chili and sometimes the guajillo pepper.